opensource111111/tekken-8-mod-manager/README.md

 - Reformed the ini file for mods.
 - Reformed the ini file for the program.
 - Separated the fonts for the programs text body, title and headers.
 You can now change the size, font and colour for each.
 - The ability to group sub mods under the main mod.
 For example, [Chun Li Alpha Costume](https://tekkenmods.com/mod/4352/chun-li-s-alpha-costume) and [Vindictus dress](https://tekkenmods.com/mod/4218/vindictus-dress).
 To use this, open to the details panel of the mod of your choice and click the edit information button.
 Near the bottom you will see the header called options.
-Click the + sign which will add a text field and type the absolute folder name of the mod you want to add.
+Click the + sign which will add a text field and type the absolute name of the mod you want to be added as a sub mod.
 The mods you add will now only show under the options header on the mod.
 To remove the mod just click the - sign in the details panel.

 ![screenshot](docs/assets/manual/ui/options.png)